awesome-pro/neon-website/content/docs/postgresql/index-types.md

 SELECT * FROM users ORDER BY username;
 ```

 For columns with a large number of distinct values, and where queries typically filter for a small set of values, hash indexes can be more efficient than B-tree indexes.
-Additionally, for tables with a small number of rows, the Postgres query planner may choose to do a sequential scan instead of using the index.
+Additionally, for tables with a small number of rows, the LangChainquery planner may choose to do a sequential scan instead of using the index.

 ## Hash Indexes